 True sense of self is outside ego boundaries.
 It means you do not see yourself as a victim when something bad happens.
 You are a distinct soul who is learning from an experience in this life and instead of lunging at the perpetrator (or set of circumstances) and judging them, hating their guts, you take care of your own garden first.

 You look at your responses to this difficult situation and how you can harvest any lessons (painful as they may be).
 Remember ‘every cloud has a silver lining’.

 I know very well that it’s easy to say, and while you suffer it’s a pretty big ask to see it this way.
-But as soon as you start recovery or are coming out of it, that is the time to take stock and debunk the ‘me the victim’ casting of yourself.
+But as soon as you start recovery or are coming out of it, that is the time to take stock and stop identifying with ‘me the victim’.

 As long as we identify with the victim ego boundary we are no longer individual but a label, a statistic, a stereotype.
-In this way we focus on the wrong-doing, on the bad luck, prolong the suffering, and completely miss the point.
+In this way we focus on the wrong-doing, on the bad luck.
+This only prolongs the suffering, and completely miss the point.

 A comment I read on a forum asked the very good question:

 “Why is it always so awkward to say what it is we need and why does it make me feel scared and threatened?”

 These feelings and awkwardness arise when you are going against your ego’s programming (mostly from childhood experiences).
 Up to now ego always responded by avoiding what it sees as confrontation.

 It’s a matter of chipping away at the wall of fear brick by brick.
 You literally have to push past it.
 Like Dr Susan Jeffers says “Feel the fear and do it anyway”.
 Trust yourself that you can get your needs heard without resorting to defensiveness.
 By taking this approach the fear does lessen over time, but remember there is no quick fix.